 No matter when you choose to elope in Glacier National Park, it’s guaranteed to be breathtaking.
 Each season offers something special, so pick the time that speaks to you most and get ready for an unforgettable adventure!

-If you can plan your elopement on a weekday, go for it!
+If you can plan your elopement on a weekday, that’s always my personal recommendation!
 Weekends tend to be much more crowded, making it harder to secure a permit for your dream ceremony spot due to the higher number of elopements.
 Plus, there are less tourists during the week!

 There are countless breathtaking locations in the park for your ceremony.
 To explore the full list of approved ceremony sites and important details, visit the official NPS page!
 You can also check out drive times to each location here.

-Here are some of my favorite spots to consider:
+Here are some of my personal favorite Glacier National Park elopement locations:

-And below are my top five ceremony locations in the park!
-If you book with me, I’ll provide an extended list of my favorite hidden gems, plus valuable tips to make your day unforgettable.
+And below are my top five ceremony locations in Glacier National Park!
+If you book with me, I’ll provide an extensive list of my favorite hidden gems, plus valuable tips to make your day perfect.

-Sun Point is probably my favorite spot in Glacier National Park!
+Sun Point is probably my favorite ceremony location in Glacier National Park!
 Just look at those breathtaking views!
-Located on the east side of the park, it’s a must-visit.
-But keep in mind—it can get pretty windy up here!
+Located on the east side of the park, it’s a must visit.
+It can get pretty windy up there, but if you’re willing to embrace the elements, it is a stunning view!

 Okay, now it’s time for the nitty gritty details!
-If you’re planning to elope in Glacier National Park, including exchanging vows or holding any type of ceremony, you’ll need a wedding permit.
+If you’re planning to elope in Glacier National Park, including exchanging vows or holding any type of ceremony, you’ll need a Glacier National Park elopement permit.
 You can apply up to a year in advance, and I highly recommend doing so as soon as possible.
 If your first choice location isn’t approved for the ceremony, don’t worry, we can still capture beautiful photos there!

 You can apply for your permit here.
 There is a non refundable application fee of $125 that you will have to pay when submitting your application.
 Permit application assistance is included in all of my packages, and I’ll guide you through the entire process if you choose to book with me!